fluencelabs/examples/aqua-examples/ts-oracle/Readme.md

   <- oracle                                             -- and return to initiating peer
 ```

+Note that we use a [race pattern](https://doc.fluence.dev/aqua-book/language/flow/parallel#timeout-and-race-patterns) in the `ts_getter` function so we can limit the execution time of a part of our Aqua script where we collect timestamps.
+And in our `ts_oracle` function we access peer id and service id with `services.tsOracle.default!` which gives access to [the first element in the array](https://doc.fluence.dev/aqua-book/language/types#collection-types).

 We can run our Aqua `ts_oracle` function against the deployed processing service to get our oracle point estimate using `fluence run`:

 ```bash